Integrations & Getting Started

 Or plug an agent in.

-Niche is a desk: signal in → story pick → angle pick → platform-native content → review → publish.
+Niche is a desk: signal in, story pick, angle pick, platform-native content, review, publish.
 The desk picks the story and the angle before writing, so you spend your attention on judgment, not drafting.
-Every output carries a trust block — verifier audits, source faithfulness, provenance.
+Every tool response carries its sources, an ungrounded-claim flag, and source-diversity + recency checks — provenance on every output.
+The only editorial MCP that ships receipts.

 Same engine, two surfaces.
-The web app at nicheangle.com/desk is the human-facing version; the MCP server at nicheangle.com/api/mcp is the agent-facing version.
+The web app at nicheangle.com/desk is the human-facing version; the MCP server at api.nicheangle.com/mcp is the agent-facing version.
 Both share your brand profile, voice profile, credit balance, and audit trail.

 For users